KiCad/kicad-source-mirror/Documentation/development/pcbnew-plugins.md

 for Pcbnew.
 Plugins using this feature are called `Action Plugins` and they are accessible using a Pcbnew menu entry that can be found under `Tools->External Plugins`.
-KiCad plugins that follow the `Action Plugin` conventions can be made to show up as external plugins in that menu.
+KiCad plugins that follow the `Action Plugin` conventions can be made to show up as external plugins in that menu and optionally as top toolbar button.
 The user can run the plugin resulting in calling a defined entry function in the Python plugin's code.
 This function can then be used to access and manipulate the currently loaded